Planning a BBQ party? With these tips for BBQ party success in mind, you’ll be ready to host the perfect summer BBQ!

 - The grill is crucial so make sure that you have one that works properly and that you have enough propane.
 Or do as hubby and I did and go with gas.
 So easy!

 - Investing in quality grilling tools makes life a whole lot easier.
-This set of BBQ tools comes in a handy case that makes storing super easy.
-I’m also using our Deluxe Weber BBQ baskets all of the time especially when making my famous BBQ potato salad.
+A set of BBQ tools comes in handy especially one with a carrying case to make storage easy.
+BBQ baskets are also a great tool to have.
+I use these all of the time especially when making my famous BBQ potato salad.

 - Enough seating is provided for all of your guests.
 Double check that you have enough chairs, blankets, cushions and any other comfortable seating that fits your theme or decor.
 If not, see if you can borrow some or get creative.
 I once had hubby bring our basement couch outside for some additional comfy seating.
 The guests loved it!

 - Shade options are a must.
 If your BBQ party is earlier in the day they’re going to need a bit of respite from the blazing hot sun.
 So make sure that you offer some protection.
-I like the look of this free standing umbrella.
 Easy ways to do this is to set up near trees, set up free standing and/or table umbrellas, or have a roofed structure nearby.
 We used to use a vinyl car garage for parties.
 It worked perfectly.

 PRO TIP: Don’t have everything you need?
 Try renting.
 Party supply stores often offer rental options.
 This can be a great way to get chaffing dishes, drink dispensers, extra seating, and so much more.